fusepoolP3/p3-literal-extraction-transformer/README.md

 # Literal Extraction Transformer [![Build Status](https://travis-ci.org/fusepoolP3/p3-literal-extraction-transformer.svg)](https://travis-ci.org/fusepoolP3/p3-literal-extraction-transformer)

-The Literals Extraction Transformer provides a [Fusepool P3](http://p3.fusepool.eu/) [Transformer](https://github.com/fusepoolP3/overall-architecture/blob/master/transformer-api.md) implementation for enriching a RDF dataset with information extracted from long literals.
+The Literal Extraction Transformer provides a [Fusepool P3](http://p3.fusepool.eu/) [Transformer](https://github.com/fusepoolP3/overall-architecture/blob/master/transformer-api.md) implementation for enriching a RDF dataset with information extracted from long literals.
 A typical example is to extract the spatial context and near points of interest from the textual description of an entity.
 So might the textual description of a station or hotel mention the nearest bus stop.
-But this also works for other domain like to extract the musical artist, the orchestra and conductor based on the description of a concert; Points of Interest mentioned in the description of a hiking tour ...
+But this also works for other domains like extracting musical artists, the orchestra or conductor based on the description of a concert; Points of Interest mentioned in the description of a hiking tour ...